 To keep your head in the clouds, consider that you own a travel agency.
 Your sole mission is to sell more vacation packages to various destinations worldwide.

 You can continue with your snapshots of hotel rooms and street-level photos of nearby restaurants, shops, and nightlife.

 Or you can use aerial drone photography to take pictures or even record videos that capture the entire essence of the area.

 With this content, you can showcase these astonishing photos of gorgeous daytime and nighttime visuals right on your social media page.
 There’s nothing like eye candy to get people to click on a link and potentially book a visit!

-There are already brands and social media influencers using drones to really enhance their content.
-It’s getting to the point where social media marketers and influencers are going to have to jump aboard the drone bandwagon in order to keep up!
+We’re likely getting to the point where social media marketers and influencers will have to jump aboard the drone bandwagon to keep up!

 Enhancing the Online Video Experience with Drones

 As we discussed, video is quickly gaining popularity across social platforms.